paxswill/paxswill.github.io/content/2012-02-07-autotool-trick-config-dot-site.markdown

----
-layout: post
-title: "Autotools Trick: config.site"
+Title: Autotools Trick: config.site
-date: 2012-02-07 16:01
+Date: 2012-02-07 16:01
-comments: true
-categories: autoconf
+Category: autoconf
----

 This is a quick trick for those who have to continually set up common settings when using Autotools style `configure` scripts.
 One of the initial steps a configure script does is to look for a `$prefix/share/config.site`